barnir16/PawfectPal/README.md

 **PawfectPal** - Making pet care easier, one paw at a time! 🐾

-*Last updated: December 2024 - Prototype Phase*
+*Last updated: January 2025 - Production Ready*